 Securing An Effective Arms Trade Treaty

-In 2008, Dr. Widad addressed the United Nations First Committee and emphasized the importance of adopting and implementing a robust and effective, legally binding Arms Trade Treaty.
+In 2008, Widad addressed the United Nations First Committee, emphasizing the importance of adopting and implementing a robust and a legally binding Arms Trade Treaty.

 “Thank you Mr. Chairman,

 Death and injury caused by armed violence is one of the most shameful epidemics of our age.
 The irresponsible transfer of conventional arms around the planet has destroyed millions of lives and livelihoods, and seriously violated the fundamental human rights of many more.
 Like me, some of you may have grown up in a country where the misuse of guns was a constant threat.
 Even today in some countries, such as parts of Iraq, Afghanistan and Pakistan, when you drop your children off at school on your way to work in the morning, you cannot feel sure that all of you will still be alive at dinnertime.

 During this First Committee, States have a historic opportunity to address the poorly regulated trade in small arms, which facilitates so much terror and violence.
 Two years ago, the First Committee voted overwhelmingly to begin work on the Arms Trade Treaty.